thevoid12/braincells/aws/aws-solutions-architect/load-balancer.md

 - When Cross-Zone Load Balancing is enabled, ELB distributes traffic evenly across all registered EC2 instances in all AZs.

+- we use alias record or cname record for load balancer dns name to point to our ELB

 ## Application Load Balancer (ALB):
 - it is a layer 7 load balancer application layer(http https)
 - When using an Application Load Balancer to distribute traffic to your EC2 instances, the IP address you'll receive requests from will be the ALB's private IP addresses.
 To get the client's IP address, ALB adds an additional header called "X-Forwarded-For" contains the client's IP address